TheLostHomeyAppRepositories/no.jonkristian.octoprint/README.md

   - Fixed on/off capabilities' behaviour
   - Changed how the time is displayed in the capability, now with seconds and when necessary day(s)
   - Made the cancel print (GUI) button mandatory to double press it, to prevent accidental presses
+  - Removed the settings page, all information is now found (and changeable) in the device's (advanced) settings
   - Added Dutch translation
   - Many minor changes to the internal behaviour, to make it more reliable